kipcole9/calendrical/README.md

   The conversion mechanism is based upon the definition of `rata die` as described in [Calendrical Calculations](https://www.amazon.com/Calendrical-Calculations-Nachum-Dershowitz/dp/0521702380) by Dershowitz and Reingold.
-This `rata die` gives a numberical value to a moment in time that is idependent of any specific calendar.
+This `rata die` gives a numerical value to a moment in time that is idependent of any specific calendar.
 As a result libraries such as `Calendrical` can implement different calendars and calendar calculations in a conformant way.